technomancy/leiningen/doc/PLUGINS.md

 project root.
 The current directory of the JVM cannot be changed once launched.

-TODO: mention accepting :keyword args for certain things
+TODO: mention accepting :keyword-like args for certain things

 The `lein help` task uses docstrings.
 A namespace-level docstring will be used as the short summary if present; if not then it will take the